Finite Sample Inference in Incomplete Models: Introduction

-Our test controls size, hence coverage probability of the confidence region for any finite sample size.
-Finite sample validity has several advantages, beyond the obvious benefit of avoiding reliance on often questionable asymptotic approximations.
-First, the support constraint and the dimension of the vector of unobservables may change with sample size, as would arise in applications to games on networks and network formation games\footnote{See Example~\ref{ex:network}.}.
-Second, our finite sample validity result requires no restriction on the dependence between observations in the sample.
+Finite-sample validity has several advantages, beyond the obvious benefit of avoiding reliance on often questionable asymptotic approximations.
+First, the support constraint and the dimension of the vector of unobservables may change with sample size, as would arise in applications to games on networks and network formation games.
+Second, our finite-sample validity result requires no additional restriction on the dependence between endogenous observations in the sample.
 This property is particularly desirable with incomplete models.
-As discussed in \cite{EKS:2016}, it is hard to reconcile the customary independence or mixing assumptions across units of observation with total ignorance of the mechanism that selected each realization from the model prediction set.
-The degree of dependence between observations does not affect size control, but it does affect the power of the test, hence informativeness of the confidence region.
-However, a simple ergodicity condition is sufficient to ensure that parameter sequences that violate the optimal transport characterization of the sharp identified region ultimately lie outside the confidence region.
+As discussed in \cite{EKS:2016}, it is hard to reconcile the customary stationarity and independence or mixing assumptions across units of observation with total ignorance of the mechanism that selected each realization from the model prediction set.
+The degree of dependence between observations does not affect size control of our procedure.
+We investigate asymptotic power of our test and show consistency in the following sense: As sample size increases, our test eventually rejects all parameter values that violate implications of correct structural model specification we call {\em generalized Artstein inequalities}.
+Our consistency result doesn't require stationarity or ergodicity of the true data-generating process for the observed outcomes.

 Our method requires a search in the space of parameters.
 At each value of the parameter in the search, we must compute a test statistic and a critical value.
 This computational burden is shared by inference methods in partially identified models, where the objective is coverage of the true value of the parameter.
-In order to accelerate the search, we propose a conservative superset of our confidence region.
-The conservative superset is based on a parameter free critical value, and hence covers the sharp identified region.
+In order to accelerate the search, we also propose a conservative superset of our confidence region.
+The conservative superset is based on a parameter-free critical value.
 Once this conservative confidence region is computed, all values of the parameter that lie outside of it can be excluded a priori from the exact confidence region in our main proposal.